History of Switzerland

 The history of Switzerland since 1848 has been largely one of success and prosperity.
 Industrialisation transformed the traditional agricultural economy, and Swiss neutrality during the World Wars and the success of the banking industry furthered the ascent of Switzerland to its status as one of the world's most stable economies.

-Switzerland signed a free-trade agreement with the European Economic Community in 1972 and has participated in the process of European integration by way of bilateral treaties, but it has notably resisted full accession to the European Union (EU) even though its territory almost completely (except for the microstate Liechtenstein) has been surrounded by EU member states since 1995.
+Switzerland signed a free-trade agreement with the European Economic Community in 1972 and has participated in the process of European integration by way of bilateral treaties, but it has notably resisted accession to the European Union (EU) even though its territory almost completely (except for the microstate Liechtenstein) has been surrounded by EU member states since 1995.
 In 2002, Switzerland joined the United Nations.

 Early history

 Prehistory

 Archeological evidence suggests that hunter-gatherers were already settled in the lowlands north of the Alps in the Middle Paleolithic period 150,000 years ago.
+Agriculture in Switzerland began around 5500 BC.

 By the Neolithic period, the area was relatively densely populated.
 Remains of Bronze Age pile dwellings from as early as 3800 BC have been found in the shallow areas of many lakes.
 Around 1500 BC, Celtic tribes settled in the area.
 The Raetians lived in the eastern regions, while the west was occupied by the Helvetii.

-A female who died in about 200 B.C. was found buried in a carved tree trunk during a construction project at the Kern school complex in March 2017 in Aussersihl.
-Archaeologists revealed that she was approximately 40 years old when she died and likely carried out little physical labor when she was alive.
-A sheepskin coat, a belt chain, a fancy wool dress, a scarf and a pendant made of glass, and amber beads were also discovered with the woman.